 Hobex has appeared on World Cafe, Mountain Stage, and Sirius Satellite Radio, scored a top ten hit on North Carolina top 40 station G105, and their music appeared in the hit film Rounders.

 Enlightened Soul is the 6th CD release for HOBEX, with previous releases on labels Slash/London, Tone-cool, and Phrex Records.

-Alternative rock and Power-pop fans also know Bandleader Greg Humphreys as the voice of '90s Mammoth/Atlantic recording artists Dillon Fence, a key band in the Chapel-Hill NC music scene that spawned Ben Folds, Ryan Adams, and Squirrel Nut Zippers.
-Humphreys' songs have been covered by such bands as Hootie and the Blowfish and Letters to Cleo.
+Alternative rock and Power-pop fans also know Bandleader Greg Humphreys as the voice of Mammoth/Atlantic recording artists Dillon Fence, a seminal band for the early '90s Chapel Hill NC music scene that spawned Ben Folds and Squirrel Nut Zippers.
+Humphreys' songs have been covered by Hootie and the Blowfish and Letters to Cleo.

 CREATIVE LOAFING Preview By Kandia Crazy Horse

 In Hobex' recordings, Humphreys is like an alien time lord (á la Doctor Who) who embodies tomorrow's altered states today, while also reaching backward into back-porch nostalgia and reflection.
 This strange impression is cemented by the unbearably beautiful "So Far Away" from U Ready, Man?
 With its stacked descending guitar figures, soul-cleansing falsetto cries, filtered sunlight and sense of escape to the hidden America, the song is simultaneously alt-psychedelia, space rock and country gospel.

 Here's a triple threat for ya: spicy soul-funk-jazz that'll put taste buds on your eardrums.
 What they've laid down here is an hour of untainted music-from-the-heart that owes as much to improvisation and intuition as it does to technique and calculation, which is to say it has soul, baby.